phseiff/github-flavored-markdown-to-html/README.md

   [Darkreader](https://github.com/darkreader/darkreader) (the
   .js-module, not necessarily the browser extension.
 This means that formulas are displayed with a light text when in darkmode, amongst other things).
-* Supports umlauts and other non-ascii-characters in plain text as well as multiline code blocks, which the github REST api usually doesn't.
+* Supports umlauts and other non-ascii-characters in plain text as well as in multiline code blocks, which the github REST api usually doesn't.
 * Allows you to choose which tool or module to use at its core for the basic markdown to html conversion.
 * Styles its output with github's README-css (can be turned off).
 * Comes with an option to compress and downscale all images referenced in the markdown file (does not affect the